-The Company has a profit-sharing 401(k) plan, with cash or deferred arrangements permitted by Internal Revenue Code subsection 401(k).
-Eligibility requirements are six months of service and attainment of age 21, with plan entry the following January 1 or July 1.
-The Company's profit-sharing contribution is 6 percent of eligible compensation.
-The Company's safe-harbor matching contribution is 100 percent of the first 6 percent of a participant's eligible compensation per payroll period deferred as 401(k) contributions.
+The Company has a profit-sharing 401(k) plan, with 401k ROTH IRA option, with cash or deferred arrangements permitted by Internal Revenue Code subsection 401(k).
+Eligibility requirements are six months of service and attainment of age 18, with plan entry the following January 1 or July 1.
+The Company's profit-sharing contribution is 6% of eligible compensation.
+The Company's safe-harbor matching contribution is 100% of the first 6% of a participant's eligible compensation per payroll period deferred as 401(k) contributions.
 Under the 401(k) savings aspect of the plan, employees may contribute up to the regulatory or statutory dollar limitation for deferrals, plus the catch-up dollar limitation.
 The safe harbor matching contribution does not have an hour of service or employment on the last day of the plan year accrual requirement.
 The profit-sharing contribution has a greater than 500 hours of service accrual requirement if not employed on the last day of the plan year.
-There is no hour of service accrual requirement if employed on the last day of the plan year, the employee dies, becomes disabled, or attains the plan's normal retirement age.
-Total employer contribution expenses were \$1,513,000 and \$1,507,000 for 2021 and 2020, respectively.
+There is no hour of service accrual requirement if employed on the last day of the plan year.
+There is no hour of service accrual requirement age.
+Total employer contribution expenses were \$1,561,000 and \$1,513,000 for 2022 and 2021, respectively.